-Max sat down to have a cup of coffee and recalled his conversation with Les and his friends who threatened Max to pay off Mel's debts or else.
-Just then, two young women entered the café, and Max recognized one to be Melanie and the other was apparently one of her friends.
-The women seemed upset about something that happened the night before with one of their male friends.
+Max sat down to have a cup of coffee and recalled his conversation with Les and his friends who had threatened Max to pay off Melanie's debts or else.
+Just then, two young women entered the café, and Max recognized one to be Melanie; the other was apparently one of her friends.
+The women seemed upset about something that had happened the night before with one of their male friends.

 Just then, Lexie and Theo walked over to Nick's table.
 Lexie asked Chelsea to join her and Theo for lunch so that Chelsea could get to know Theo better, since Chelsea would be working with him in the children's program at the hospital.

 Morgan arrived at Philip's room to visit him and greeted him with a kiss.
-Philip told her that he had a wonderful dream the night before about her, and remembered that they admitted having feelings for each other.
-Morgan told Philip that she still could not believe that he took a bullet for her, and tried to make Philip believe that she was lost in the moment when she told him that she loved him because he saved her life.
-Philip reminded Morgan that they both knew what they said to each other.
-Philip asked Morgan if she meant what she said, and she asked Philip if he did.
-They smiled at each other and then Morgan kissed Philip.
+Philip told her that he'd had a wonderful dream the night before about her, and he remembered that they had admitted having feelings for each other.
+Morgan told Philip that she still could not believe that he had taken a bullet for her, and she tried to make Philip believe that she had been lost in the moment when she'd told him that she loved him because he had saved her life.
+Philip reminded Morgan that they both knew what they had said to each other.
+Philip asked Morgan if she had meant what she'd said, and she asked Philip if he had.
+They smiled at each other, and Morgan kissed Philip.

-At the hospital, Tony located Lexie and told her that Stefano had a seizure, and that he was on his way to the hospital.
-Tony explained to her that the doctors felt that there was a good chance that Stefano could come out of the coma.
+At the hospital, Tony located Lexie and told her that Stefano had suffered a seizure and that he was on his way to the hospital.
+Tony explained to her that the doctors felt that there was a good chance that Stefano could emerge from the coma.

 E.J. arrived, and Lexie and Tony told him about Stefano's condition.
 They seemed shocked and concerned that Stefano might recover and regain consciousness.

 At Bo and Hope's, Ciara and Hope were having breakfast.
-Bo walked into the kitchen and Hope gave him the cold shoulder.
+Bo walked into the kitchen, and Hope gave him the cold shoulder.
 Ciara asked Bo why Hope was sad, and Bo and Hope looked at each other strangely.
-Ciara left the room to get ready for school, and Hope told Bo that she was worried that he withheld police evidence.
-Bo told Hope that he was certain that Philip did not kill anyone and that he did the right thing for his brother.
+Ciara left the room to get ready for school, and Hope told Bo that she was worried that he had withheld police evidence.
+Bo told Hope that he was certain that Philip had not killed anyone and that Bo had done the right thing for his brother.
 Hope, disappointed in Bo's comments, told him that he was acting more like a Kirakis as opposed to the Brady that she loved.

 At the DiMera mansion, Ava ran into the house and told John that she thought the police were following her.
-Ava said that she did not care about herself, but only feared that the police followed her to trap John.
+Ava said that she did not care about herself but only feared that the police had followed her to trap John.